-The ABA -- comprised of nearly 200 teams across North America and Japan -- has some unique rules that might cause basketball purists to squirm, but they make for a fast-paced and high-scoring game that's full of excitement and action.
+The ABA -- comprised of more than 150 teams across North America and Japan -- has some unique rules that might cause basketball purists to squirm, but they make for a fast-paced and high-scoring game that's full of excitement and action.

 The most noticeable thing that's unique to the ABA is what they call the 3D Light.
 It's a rotating, flashing red light at the scoring table that looks like the kind of thing that an undercover police officer would slap onto the roof of his car in the 1970s when pursuing bad guys.

 A few things can trigger the 3D Light during a game, but most often, it's when a team loses possession of the ball in the backcourt.
 When that happens, the light starts flashing, and a point is added to any field goal that's made while the light is on.
 So a typical two-point shot is now worth three points.
 A three-pointer is worth four points.
 Sink a shot from half-court while the 3D Light is on, and it's five points.